mitmedialab/BEEP/README.md

 ```
 Example:
 ```
-python beep.py be3samples control.ab1 sample.ab1 GTGTCTGTGTGGGTGAGTGA 5 CT
+python beep.py example control.ab1 sample.ab1 TCGGCCACCACAGGGAAGCT 6 CT
 ```
 ### Output
-Efficiences will be outputted to the provided .csv file under "Efficiency" header, or in the terminal for single sample usage.
+* Efficiences will be outputted to the provided .csv file under "Efficiency" header, or in the terminal for single sample usage.
+* .png files with edits visualized as chromatograms

 ### Authors